 This award-winning pub, in the beautiful village of Ebrington, which also produces its own ale (you have to try a pint of Yubby!), attracts diners from far and wide with its delicious pub classics using local produce wherever possible.
 The pub has recently been awarded ‘Organic Served Here’ 3* status – one of only 10 pubs and restaurants in the whole of the UK achieving that status.

-The Lucky Onion’s Wheatsheaf is an award winning (Best of British Tatler Restaurant Awards) restaurant, bar and hotel with treatment rooms which serves a mouth-watering selection of “quality, locally sourced, simple rustic food”, including gin-cured chalk stream trout.
-The Wheatsheaf has a super duper “snug” area – perfect for post Sunday lunch relaxation in front of the open fire!
+The Lucky Onion’s Wheatsheaf is an award-winning (Best of British Tatler Restaurant Awards) restaurant, bar and hotel with treatment rooms which serve a mouth-watering selection of “quality, locally sourced, simple rustic food”, including gin-cured chalk stream trout.
+The Wheatsheaf has a super duper “snug” area – perfect for post-Sunday lunch relaxation in front of the open fire.

 This award-winning eatery has an enviable reputation across the Cotswolds, serving up delicious Michelin Guide-recommend food in a very impressive setting in the cute village of Kingham.
-Food here is seasonal and locally sourced wherever possible, giving you a great ‘taste of the Cotswolds’ experience, and although not the cheapest it’s certainly the perfect destination for a memorable feast.
+Food here is seasonal and locally sourced wherever possible, giving you a great ‘taste of the Cotswolds’ experience.
+Although it’s not the cheapest it’s certainly the perfect destination for a memorable feast.

 This award-winning, traditional Cotswold country inn is in a very pretty location – right on Bledington’s village green.
 Food here is of excellent quality, locally sourced and seasonally changing, with provenance at the heart of each of the ingredients used.
 Expect excellent, restaurant-quality dishes in a laid-back pub setting.